atlas by clearpeople

 Information Management vs Knowledge Management

-What is the difference between Information Management (IM) and Knowledge Management (KM)?
-How about data management and information governance?
-This blog discusses each of these concepts and how effective business knowledge management directly affects the organization's productivity and ability to create value.
+This blog discusses each of the various concepts and then it describes how effective business knowledge management directly affects your organization's productivity and ability to create value.

 Information Management (IM) vs Knowledge Management (KM)